SwedishNational7TMRI/7T_BIDS_organiser/README.md

 ```

 After you have installed the python package you will have a set of tools available:
-- `7Tbids_import_dicoms`: Takes dicoms from an unsorted `DICOM input directory` and puts them in a organised folder structure `studydir/sourcedata`.
+- `7Tbids_import_dicoms`: Takes dicoms from an "unsorted" DICOM directory and puts them in a organised folder structure `studydir/sourcedata`.
 It is encoured to use this conversion as it facilitates trouble-shooting and human readibility of your DICOM data.
 - `7Tbids_dicom2bids`: Takes your data from dicoms to BIDS-organised structure with NIfTI files in the `/rawdata` folder using the [heudiconv](https://heudiconv.readthedocs.io/en/latest/) routine.
 This is done in two steps
     1. Call with option `--organize` to run `heudiconv` without conversion.
 Generates `/rawdata/.heudiconv/sub-$sID/dicominfo.tsv` which is used to generate a relevant heuristic file for input to `heudiconv`.
 The `--organize` step is typically only needed to run once to create a study-specific heuristic-file which can be used on all subjects in the study.